SHORE LINE INTERURBAN HISTORICAL SOCIETY

 All of us who have an interest in and appreciation of transportation, transit and railroads have a fondness for Chicago.
 Chicago's variety of modes and carriers, as well as the sheer size of the operations, offers something of interest to everyone.

 Through 170 photographs and accompanying narrative, Dispatch 15 covers over a century of Chicago's surface transit systems (including streetcar, motor bus, trolley bus, work equipment and facilities coverage).
-Dispatch 15 continues the tour and descriptions of Chicago's neighborhoods that have been included in Shore Line's four prior CSL Dispatches.
+Dispatch 15 continues the tour and descriptions of Chicago's neighborhoods that have been included in Shore Line's four prior CSL Dispatches which are now out-of-print.
 Chicago's 77 neighborhoods with their individual cultural and ethnic backgrounds have always made and continue to make Chicago a very vibrant city.

 Art Peterson grew up with an inside view of transit in Chicago.
 His uncle, George Krambles, a career Chicago transit system employee, retired in 1980 as CTA's Executive Director.
 With his own career focused on transit and transportation, Art shares his knowledge and experience with us.

-In 1919 Chicago Surface Lines, the world's largest streetcar systems, carried 744 million passengers.
-Fast forward to 2022 (most-recent complete year data available), CTA provided 243.5 million passenger trips, only 32% of a century ago.
+In 1924 Chicago Surface Lines, the world's largest streetcar system, carried 1.5 billion passengers.
+Fast forward to 2024 (most-recent complete year data available), CTA provided 309 million bus and rail passenger trips, only 21% of a century ago.
 This clearly defines the challenges of providing urban transportation in the current automobile-centric, city-suburban environment.

 Dispatch 15 is a must-read to understand what has happened to urban mass transit over the past century.
 It includes not only actions that the transit system took over that period, but also economic and social considerations that impacted key transit lines/corridors in Chicago.